Lithial/Re-LeasedTraining/The Complete JavaScript Course 2020 From Zero to Expert!/readme.md

 Undefined   - empty value
 Null        - also empty value
-Symbol      - value that is unique and cannot be changed Biging      - larger ints than the numbers can hold
+Symbol      - value that is unique and cannot be changed Bigint      - larger ints than the numbers can hold

 dynamic typing woo